United Kingdom : Safety by City

 The biggest nuisance for tourists has to be the risk of pickpockets, so you should be very careful when visiting important city landmarks and tourist areas, or crowded places.

-- Currency - The British pound is the currency in Bath.
-Keep in mind that this is one of the most expensive countries in Europe and the prices of accommodation in most cities of the country are skyrocketing.
+The British pound is the currency in Bath.
+Keep in mind that this is one of the most expensive countries in Europe and the prices of accommodation in most cities in the country are skyrocketing.
 You should bear in mind that you will need about 100£ per day, including accommodation.

-- Airports - Bath doesn't have its own airport.
+Bath doesn't have its airport.
 The closest airport is Bristol International Airport located less than 32 km from Bath.
 There is a regular and quick train service between Bristol and Bath.
 Buses and taxis are also available.

-- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Bath, since it covers not only the costs of medical problems, but also theft and loss of valuables.
+Just like anywhere else, we recommend getting travel insurance when traveling to Bath, since it covers not only the costs of medical problems but also theft and loss of valuables.

 Bath Weather Averages (Temperatures)